hoganld/django-based-user/README.md

 ## Requirements

+- Python 3.9+
+- Django 4.2+

 `django-based-user` is a tiny package that, unfortunately, has to re-implement a few lines from `django.contrib.auth.models`.
 Take a look at `based_user.models` and you will see that this file started as a copy/paste of a couple of classes, and then removed a few fields and simplified a few manager methods accordingly.

-The point is, this package tracks `django.contrib.auth.models` closely, in order to be a drop-in replacement.
-The current supported versions of Django will be tracked, and unsupported/EOL versions will be officially unsupported.
-But, in reality, the relevant upstream code doesn't change very much very often, so older versions of Django will probably work just fine.
+The point is, this package follows the upstream code in `django.contrib.auth.models` closely, in order to provide a drop-in replacement for `django.contrib.auth.models.AbstractUser`.
+Current versions of Django will be supported, and unsupported/EOL versions will be officially unsupported.
+In reality, the relevant upstream code doesn't change very much very often, so older versions of Django will probably work just fine.

 ## Installation